ebruno/softwaretrace-ostools/processmanagment/os/c_cpp/mainpage.md

 The recommendation ENV33-C is actually applicable to any programming language in an Linux/Unix platform that has a "system" command feature.

-The functions in this library allow a developer to option the same type of information when API's do not exist to obtain the information.
+The functions in this library allow a developer to obtain the same type of information when API's do not exist to obtain the information.